-September 12 - 30: Registration is open for mentors and mentees
+Now, until September 30: Registration is open for mentees.

-Monday October 31: Mentoring orientation event – compulsory for all mentees, mentors are welcome to attend.
+End October (date TBC): Mentoring orientation event – compulsory for all mentees, mentors are welcome to attend.
 We’ll guide new mentees through how to get the most out of the mentoring program, how to be a great mentee, and what resources and supports are available.